Kris Jenner Says Kylie Had Clear Plan For Her Billionaire Beauty Business At Age 17

-Kris Jenner has revealed that her daughter Kylie hatched a plan to launch her makeup empire when she was just 17 years old, and then moved full speed ahead to make sure it happened under her own terms.
+Kris Jenner has revealed that her daughter Kylie hatched a plan to launch her makeup empire when she was just 17-years-old, and then moved full speed ahead to make sure it happened under her own terms.
 In a new interview with TMZ‘s Harvey Levin, Jenner reflected on her daughter’s lip kit launch back in 2015 when she was still a teen.

 “She had a plan for Kylie Cosmetics when she was 17,” Jenner revealed to TMZ. “[She said] ‘Mom I want you to sit down, I finally figured out what I want to do for the rest of my life…It’s gonna be makeup, it’s gonna be a lip kit and this is what I want to do.”